CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

-### Code specification

-countWords 🧮
+### Counting words 🧮

-Let's consider a function called countWords that needs to work as follows:
+Let's consider a function called `countWords` that needs to work as follows:

 - it takes one argument - a _string_ of words separated by spaces, e.g. `"hello world"`
 - returns an _number_ that counts each word in the string

-The points above form a specification of how the function countWords should behave - in other words, the specification is a description of how the function should work.
-Once we have a specification for how the function should work we can create many cases showing how we expect the function countWords to behave when it is called with certain inputs.
+The points above form a specification of how the function `countWords` should behave - in other words, the specification is a description of how the function should work.
+Once we have a specification for how the function should work we can create many cases showing how we expect the function `countWords` to behave when it is called with certain inputs.

 ### Describing functionality

-To implement a function like countWords we can try specifying simpler functionality and from there build up functionality.
+To implement a function like `countWords` we can try specifying simpler functionality and from there build up functionality.
 A simpler case is often one where the input is smaller or in some sense less complex.
-In the case of countWords, we could try counting multiple words at once - and this would work.
+In the case of `countWords`, we could try counting multiple words at once - and this would work.
 However, we can often consider simpler test cases when we start working.

 #### Case 1 💼